 ► Europe’s new fuel economy regs

-The new laws came into force on 1 September 2017, replacing the earlier - and largely discredited - NEDC regulations which led to misleading advertising claims.
-It's a staggered roll-out: from 1 September 2018, only WLTP-homologated cars can be sold in Europe and Volvo's got in there early.
+If you’re looking at buying a conventional car or an EV, you’ll have come across the new WLTP standard.
+The new standard came into force on 1 September 2017, replacing the earlier – and largely discredited – NEDC regulations which led to misleading advertising claims.
+It’s a staggered roll-out: from 1 September 2018, only WLTP-homologated cars could be sold in Europe.

 What does WLTP stand for?